 The reputation of the university you choose could affect your career and you would be well advised to consult a reliable league table, or the published results of national student surveys, to get some insight into the standing of the university.

 Going to university in another country is always a big move and while examining possible degree programmes you (and your parents) will at the same time look for assurances that your welfare is of paramount importance at the university you choose.
 Singapore’s education agencies and consultancies, and especially recent graduates, can be very helpful in giving information on this.
 Education consultancies can advise you on estimating your future needs overseas: living costs (including hidden costs); and they can give you tips on ensuring your welfare and safety.

 Most universities outside Singapore that have significant overseas student numbers operate international offices that are dedicated to the welfare of students from other countries.
 These offices offer a range of services that usually include:

 - a range of day trips to places of interest in the host country,

 - throughout your stay as an undergraduate, the mentoring support you may need in managing accommodation, medical and pastoral issues.

 The University Department in which you study will provide guidance on academic and some private issues.

 University life isn’t just about getting a degree: it is also about being part of a community that makes you feel at home.
 So, other factors to examine before making a decision are facilities on offer in the arts, music and sport, and, in case you and a friend want to get away for a short while, ease of access to a city or the country.

-E.H.
-Twizell has Professor Emeritus status at Brunel University, UK, and holds several Visiting Professorships at universities in Japan, China and the United Arab Emirates.
-Before retiring in 2005 he was a frequent visitor to Singapore and is currently a member of the Senate of MDIS, the Management Development Institute of Singapore.
+I have Professor Emeritus status at Brunel University, UK, and hold several Visiting Professorships at universities in Japan, China and the United Arab Emirates.